 The "me" in my head is still 25, and her body is shaped differently.
 I guess everyone is like that.

 I love listening to meditation music, and to all sorts of digital music.
-But HIM will always and forever be my favorite band.
+But the Finnish love-metal band HIM will always and forever be my favorite.
 Their songs can still punch me in the gut with emotion, even 10+ years after I first became obsessed with them.
-And Ville Valo, their lead singer, is a special kind of beautiful to me.

 I have many acquaintances but very few true, deep friendships.
 I am working toward feeling ready to change that.